Course Catalog

 Open to Singers members

-This 18 voice elite group of singers is auditioned out of the current Singers class.
+This 18-voice elite group of singers is selected from the current Singers class through an audition.
 Auditions are held each Spring for the following school year.
 Rehearsals are held during zero hour twice a week before school.
 The Chamber Singers are the featured performers in the Revue that occurs every other year in February.
-Typically composed of upperclass students, this ensemble features the highest caliber vocalists in the choral program.
-The Chamber Singers act as ambassadors for the school, appearing in school events like assemblies, chapels, open houses, sporting events and special awards ceremonies.
-The small size of the ensemble enables the group to specialize in chamber music of all styles including vocal jazz, early music, contemporary and pop repertoire.
+This ensemble features the highest caliber vocalists in the choral program and act as ambassadors for the school, appearing in school events like assemblies, chapels, open houses, sporting events, and special awards ceremonies.
+The ensemble's small size enables it to specialize in chamber music of all styles, including vocal jazz, early music, contemporary, and pop repertoire.

 Jazz Band